 If you know the artist fairly well, you can get specific, as Carolyn suggests, “For me personally, as far as jewelry goes, gifts of the things I go through the most would be nice.
 Jump rings, different colored wire, some pretty clasps or interesting chain, surgical steel ear wires, etc.” If the artist works with faux bone, you can go here to find a selection of tools and materials offered by Robert Dancik, author of Amulets and Talismans.
 There you’ll also find supplies from Thomas Mann, author of Metal Artist’s Workbench.

-OK--we’re out of room for today, but come back on Wednesday for reasons why the much-maligned gift certificate is often pretty close to perfect.
+OK–we’re out of room for today, but come back on Wednesday for reasons why the much-maligned gift certificate is often pretty close to perfect.